tony-aw/tinycodet/README.md

 ## Matrix joining

-The `tidyoperators` package adds a tiny additional function to `stringi`:
+The `tinyoperators` package adds a tiny additional function to `stringi`:

 `stri_join_mat` (and their aliases `stri_c_mat` and `stri_paste_mat`).